+Parking permits are required for all students who wish to park on campus.
 Students of the University are permitted to have automobiles on campus.
 Refer to the Student Handbook for the campus parking regulations.
-Parking permits are required.

 STUDENT CLUBS AND ORGANIZATIONS

 Over 40 clubs and organizations exist for student involvement.
 Students may join a social and service organization or choose a professional or academic-related organization.